-BDCs and CEFs will be able to engage in a streamlined registration process to sell securities "off the shelf" more quickly and efficiently through the use of a new shortform registration statement.
-Like operating companies, BDCs and CEFs will generally be eligible to use the shortform registration statement if they meet certain filing and reporting history requirements and have a public float of \$75 million or more.
-Qualifying BDCs and CEFs will be permitted to use a short-form registration statement on Form N-2 (pursuant to new General Instruction A.2 in Form N-2) that will function like a Form S-3 registration statement.
-A qualifying BDC or CEF that files this shortform registration statement can use it to register shelf offerings, including shelf registration statements that are filed by entities that qualify as WKSIs and become effective automatically, and can satisfy Form N-2's disclosure requirements by incorporating by reference information from the entity's periodic public reports.
-In the case of a CEF, in addition to meeting the eligibility requirements, the CEF must have been registered under the Investment Company Act of 1940, as amended (Investment Company Act), for at least 12 months preceding the filing of the registration statement and also be current in its 1940 Act filings (e.g., Forms N-CEN and N-PORT) during that period.
-A BDC or CEF that meets the eligibility requirements will be able to use the process operating companies follow to file prospectus supplements pursuant to amended Rule 424(f).
-Issuers meeting the eligibility requirements will be able to rely on Rule 430B in order to omit certain information from their registration statements and rely on the prospectus to provide the omitted information.
-These amendments are designed to allow BDCs and CEFs to raise capital more efficiently and costeffectively and provide greater flexibility to manage the timing of their offerings in response to market opportunities.
+The amendments allow BDCs and CEFs to use a more streamlined and cost-effective registration process.
+BDCs or CEFs can now sell securities "off the shelf" more quickly and efficiently through the use of a new shortform registration statement under Rule 415(a)(1)(x) of the Securities Act (17 C.F.R. § 230.415) and then later, take down securities "off the shelf" for sale in a public offering as market conditions warrant.
+Like operating companies, BDCs and CEFs are generally eligible to use the shortform registration statement if they meet certain filing and reporting history requirements and have a public float of \$75 million or more.
+Qualifying BDCs and CEFs are now permitted to use a short-form registration statement on Form N-2 (pursuant to General Instruction A.2 in Form N-2) that functions like a Form S-3 registration statement.
+A qualifying BDC or CEF that files this short-form registration statement can use it to register shelf offerings and can satisfy Form N-2's disclosure requirements by incorporating by reference information from the entity's periodic filings.
+BDCs and CEFs that do not qualify as WKSIs are still permitted to use this short-form registration statement if they meet certain registrant and transaction requirements of Form S-3.
+In the case of a CEF, in addition to meeting the eligibility requirements, the CEF must have been registered under the Investment Company Act of 1940, as amended (Investment Company Act), for at least 12 months preceding the filing of the registration statement and also be current in its Investment Company Act filings (e.g., Forms N-CEN and N-PORT) during that period.
+A BDC or CEF that meets these eligibility requirements is now able to use the process operating companies follow to file prospectus supplements pursuant to amended Rule 424(f).
+Issuers meeting the eligibility requirements are also now also able to rely on Rule 430B in order to omit certain information from the registration statements and rely on the prospectus to provide the omitted information.